 Toolkit for Build Stage: CMS (Content Management System), CRM (Customer Relationship Management), Analytics, Shopping Cart and Payments, Communication and Customer Support.

 - CMS (Content Management System).
 Content is a king and it should be treated with the royal attitude.
-CMS integration will help to improve planning, managing, and distribution of your content.
+CMS integration will help improve planning, managing, and distribution of your content.

 - CRM (Customer Relationship Management).
 CRM helps to manage interactions with current and potential clients.
-It includes historical data about every customer/lead which helps to plan and improve further interactions.
+It includes historical data about every customer/lead which helps plan and improve further interactions.

 - Shopping Cart and Payments.
 Gaining profit is the main goal for every business.
-You need to make sure the buying process is simple and secure from the moment the product is add to the Shopping Cart till the Checkout process is finished.
+You need to make sure the buying process is simple and secure from the moment the product is added to the Shopping Cart till the Checkout process is finished.